tmaestrini/community/topics/technology/msft-sharepoint-online/Testing SPFx projects with Jest.md

 ## Write and run tests

-As the setup is complete, you will be ready to write tests and run them on your dev machine:
+As the setup is complete, you will be ready to write tests and run them on your local dev machine:

 1. Create (a) test file(s)